willarliss/Econometric-Replication-Paper/README.md

 # Econometric-Replication-Paper
 This is an academic report replicating the findings of Abdeljawad, Panjwani, and Ramani regarding the relationship between minimum wage and unemployment.
 The report is saved as final_draft.pdf.
 The research was performed in Stata and instructions for aggregating the data can be found in sections 4 and 5 of the report.
-Support work is included as .do files.
+Support work is included as .do files (some files contain LaTeX coding).

 ### Abstract
 This paper replicates Abdeljawad, Panjwani, and Ramani, “Effects of Minimum Wage on Unemployment Rates Across the United States”,